offensive-packaging/documentation/nasm/index.md

         warn-stack-empty     warning stack empty [on]
-        zeroing              RESx in initialized section becomes zero [on] zext-reloc           relocation zero-extended to match output format [on] other                any warning not specifially mentioned above [on]
+        zeroing              RESx in initialized section becomes zero [on] zext-reloc           relocation zero-extended to match output format [on] other                any warning not specifically mentioned above [on]

     --limit-X val  set execution limit X
         passes               total number of passes [unlimited]